- Do you end up preparing three meals every night, and tire of being a short-order cook?

-• Are there endless negotiations over food, and battles have exhausted you?
+- Are there endless negotiations over food, and battles that have exhausted you?

 If so, then you likely know that you share this struggle with millions of parents.
 And yet, the situation is almost always easily resolved…with clear guidance and a firm commitment to build healthy patterns of eating.
 As a Licensed Psychologist, I have witnessed the most stubborn of picky eaters surrender their habits in just a matter of days.

 However, because you are changing a pattern of behavior…the change is not always easy.
-In fact, many times you will have to overcome your own personal struggles with false ideas…such as, “I can’t let them go to bed hungry.”
+Many times you will have to overcome your own personal struggles with false ideas…such as, “I can’t let them go to bed hungry.”
 Well…yes you can.
 IF…you realize that they are choosing to go to bed hungry after you offered them wonderful, yummy food.
 They have to learn from their choices.

 If you decide that you will feed them junk food, in response to their refusal to eat healthy food…you set up a pattern where their resistance is actually “fed” and rewarded by you giving in…and letting them eat junk food.
 This is a recipe for disaster…no pun intended.

 Anyway, here’s my quick-start version of what you must do to start getting a handle on your picky eater.

 Quick Start Guide For Helping Your Picky Eater